usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 		.. image:: /images/machine-image-deploy-status.png

 	.. note:: Using this procedure, all deployed Linux virtual machines will have ssh port (22) open in their security group.
-All deployed Windows virtual machines will have RDP port (3389) and WinRM ports (5985, 5986) openned in their security group.
+All deployed Windows virtual machines will have RDP port (3389) and WinRM ports (5985, 5986) open in their security group.

 	.. note:: If you click on the delete (garbage) icon, this will stop your deployed instance and remove it from your cloud.